Ddemon26/TCS.YoutubePlayer/README.md

 | macOS    | Planned | Manual installation required |
 | Linux    | Planned | Manual installation required |

+## Troubleshooting

+### Chrome/Edge flags yt-dlp as malicious

+Some browsers, like Google Chrome and Microsoft Edge, may incorrectly flag `yt-dlp.exe` as malicious due to its nature as a command-line downloader.
+This is a false positive.
+If you encounter issues downloading the tools, using a different browser like Mozilla Firefox is recommended.

 ## Contributing

 1. Fork the repository